GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 ![Sandbox work area](https://docs.dea.ga.gov.au/_images/sandbox-jupyterlab-startup.png)

-## 2. Learning Jupyter
+## 2. Jupyter Notebooks

-Jupyter is an interactive coding environment.
+Jupyter is an interactive coding environment that allows you to create and share documents, as Jupyter Notebooks, that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more [jupyter.org](jupyter.org).

 The name ‘Jupyter’ comes from Julia, Python and R, which are all programming languages that are used in scientific computing.
 Jupyter started as a purely Python-based environment called iPython, but there has been rapid progress over the last few years, and now many large organisations like [Netflix](https://netflixtechblog.com/notebook-innovation-591ee3221233) are using the system to analyse data.

 As the ODC is a Python library, the workshop will cover working with Earth observation data in Python-based notebooks.